-As a wine consultant, PayScale reports you will earn a median yearly wage of $55,100.
+PayScale.com reports that wine consultants earned a median yearly wage of $50,633 in May of 2020.
 This non-traditional career is not covered by the U.S. Bureau of Labor Statistics (BLS).
 Instead, a wine consultant would be included in the career group of 'business operations specialists, all other.'
-The BLS lists a 9% job growth for this group for the time frame of 2016-2026, which is considered average growth.
+The BLS lists a 6% job growth for this group for the time frame of 2018-2028, which is considered average growth.

 If you want to turn your passion for wine into a career, there are other options besides a wine consultant.
 You may want to consider one of the below alternatives, such as a winemaker.